Why AI can’t move forward without diversity, equity, and inclusion

 “DEI is well established — it makes business sense and it’s the right thing to do,” she says.
 “But if you don’t have it as a core value in your organization, that’s a huge problem.
 That needs to be addressed.”

-And then, especially when it comes to AI, companies have to think about who their target population is, and then whether the data is representative of the target population.
+And then, especially when it comes to AI, companies have to think about who their target population is, and whether the data is representative of the target population.
 The people who first notice biases are the users from the specific minority community that the algorithm is ignoring or targeting — therefore, maintaining a diverse AI team can help mitigate unwanted AI biases.

 And then, she says, companies need to ask if they have the right interdisciplinary team, including personnel such as AI ethicists, including ethics and compliance, law, policy, and corporate responsibility.
 Finally, you have to have a measurable, actionable de-biasing strategy that contains a portfolio of technical, operational, organizational actions to establish a workplace where these metrics and processes are transparent.